LewisKerr17/LewisKerr17/README.md

 **'Student, aspiring software dev'**

 Hey!
-One day I hope I'm able to study Computer Science full time at University!
+One day I hope I'm able to study Computer Scienceat University!
 I'm hoping I can work within the field of software development once my education endevours are finished. (whether it be in cyber security, full stack web development or AI).

 ## Languages & Tools